almostahexagon2/lri/grammer.md

 |  son,u (to know)  | \-u | verb |

 ### Word order
-LRI is SOV.
-Lri is mostly head inital, however, affixes and verb prefixes are mostly head final.
+LRI is SVP.
+LRI is mostly head inital; however, affixes and verb prefixes are mostly head final.
 Even though, the [LRI principle](later.md) says that all words should be treated the same, it is helpful to think of the suffixes and prefixes as a separate class just because they are head final.
 Technichly, word endings (a..o) could be though of as being in the suffix class because they are also head final.

 `lan+repun+id+o`
 Here, `lan+repun` is head inital, but `+ido` is head final.
 For more information on why this is, see [the histoy page](/history.md).